Metal clay

-Metal clay is a crafting medium consisting of very small particles of metal such as silver, gold, bronze, or copper mixed with an organic binder and water for use in making jewelry, beads and small sculptures.
-Originating in Japan in 1990, metal clay can be shaped just like any soft clay, by hand or using molds.
-After drying, the clay can be fired in a variety of ways such as in a kiln, with a handheld gas torch, or on a gas stove, depending on the type of clay and the metal in it.
-The binder burns away, leaving the pure sintered metal.
+Metal clay is a medium consisting of microscopic particles of metal such as silver, gold, bronze, or copper mixed with an organic binder and water which creates a clay-like material for use in making jewelry, and other small metal objects.
+Originating in Japan in 1990, metal clay can be shaped like any soft clay, by hand or using molds.
+After drying, the clay can be carved, sculpted and finished before being fired in a variety of ways such as in a kiln, with a handheld butane torch, or on a gas stove - depending on the metal type contained in the clay.
+As the dry metal clay fires, binders burns away, and water content evaporates, resulting in sintered metal.
 Shrinkage of between 8% and 30% occurs (depending on the product used).
-Alloys such as bronze, sterling silver, and steel also are available.
+Alloys such as bronze, sterling silver, and steel, as well as pure copper are also available.

 History

-Metal clay first came out in Japan in 1990 to allow craft jewelry makers to make sophisticated looking jewelry without the years of study needed to make fine jewelry.
+Metal clay was developed in Japan in 1990 to allow craft jewelry makers in Japan to make sophisticated looking jewelry without the years of study needed to make fine jewelry.
+It made its way to the United States in the mid-90's, and was introduced by well-known metalsmith, Tim McCreight.
+In the ensuing years, metal clay has also become a popular addition to the traditional jewelry makers' tool box, thereby making its way into the mainstream.

 Silver metal clay

-Fine silver metal clay results in objects containing 99.9% pure silver, which is suitable for enameling.
 Lump metal clay is sold in sealed packets to keep it moist and workable.
+Fine silver metal clay results in objects containing 99.9% pure silver, making it suitable for enameling.
+It is also available in fine gold, 'enriched' sterling (.950 and .960), traditional .925 sterling, copper, bronze, steel, and additional variations.
 The silver versions are also available as a softer paste in a pre-filled syringe which can be used to produce extruded forms, in small jars of slip and as paper-like sheets, from which most of the moisture has been removed.
-Common brands of silver metal clay include Precious Metal Clay (PMC) and Art Clay Silver (ACS).
+Gold metal clay is also available in paste form.
+The oldest brand of silver metal clay currently available is Art Clay Silver (ACS).
+The newest is Project X by ClayRevolution.com (CR).